RVCC-IDMX/poem-site-ao-g00298371/README.md

 ## Alex O'Neill

 Poem was written by Carl Sandburg, an American poet and biographer who was alive from 1878 to 1967.
-The picture was taken by Kim
+The picture was taken by Kimberly Means.

 # IDMX 11ty Sass Starter